abhi3700/My_Learning_NFT/README.md

 * NFTs (Non-Fungible Tokens) can be summed up with one word: "unique".
 These are smart contracts deployed on a blockchain that represent something unique.
 * Unlike FT, Non-fungible tokens have token ids.
 Fungible tokens (FT) are all identical.
 * Unlike ERC20 standard which has 1 token type/id, the ERC721 has many token types/ids.
+* When someone transfers NFT to someone, unlike FT where they just have to know the contract address, here they shall have to know both
+	- nft contract address
+	- nft token id

 ### Metadata
 * All NFTs have what’s called metadata.
 Each `tokenId` has a specific `tokenURI` that defines this API call, which returns a JSON object that looks something like this: